4Crawler Rock SliderZ

 Welding is probably the fastest (and easiest - if you have access to a welder) means to attach the bars to the frame.

 Self-tapping bolts are the next in order of ease of installation.
 They require marking and pre-drilling holes in the frame for the bolts, which form threads as they are screwed into the frame steel.
-An installation kit is available (see below) to make pre-drilling for the self-tapping bolts nearly painless.
-It consists of an angle drill attachment that will work with any 1/4" (or larger) power drill (corded, cordless, air, etc.) and a short drill bit to allow drilling holes in confined spaces.
+You may need to use an angle drill or attachment and a short drill bit to allow drilling holes in confined spaces.
 Overall length is ~4.5" and is small enough to fit in even the tightest body-frame clearance.
-Cost is $40 for the kit, a $25 credit will be issued if it is returned in good condition.
-The special drill bit is designed for easy starting of the holes after marking with a center punch, then it enlarges the hole to the proper size for the self-tapping bolt, all in one step, no need to use a small bit to start, then a larger bit to finish the hole.
+Use a 5/16" center bit for easy starting of the holes after marking with a center punch, then it enlarges the hole to the proper size for the self-tapping bolt, all in one step, no need to use a small bit to start, then a larger bit to finish the hole.

 [back to the top]